CESARBR/knot-fog-connector/README.md

 #### onDataUpdated(cb): Promise&lt;Void&gt;

 Register a callback to handle data updates from the cloud.
+Called when a cloud application requests to update a device's actuator.

 ##### Argument